More Ukrainian refugees have to return to occupied territories — human rights ombudsman

 Source: Dmytro Lubinets/Telegram

 Ukraine’s human rights ombudsman, Dmytro Lubinets, has raised concerns over the increasing number of internally displaced Ukrainians who are returning to temporarily occupied territories (TOT) and front-line cities.
-He admitted this upsetting trend sees people having to go back as they can’t fit in in the new places.
+He admitted this upsetting trend sees people returning to their homes after failing to fit in in the new places.

 Speaking at “Dis(united): Rethinking Societal Resilience in Ukraine” on October 22, Lubinets said there were hardly any issues reported in the early months of 2022 but the situation worsened after some stories on social media amplified misundestandings between host communities and refugees.